Read-The-Question/rtq-review/src/pages/md/questionsonlyragpapers/latymer-upper-school--11-plus--maths--2020--sample-paper-1_pr_prpcc.md

 <!-- = render :reviewsubtag, question: question -->
 <div class='question question'>

-I’m thinking of two numbers, one of which is three times as big as the other.
+I'm thinking of two numbers, one of which is three times as big as the other.
 When I double one of my numbers and then add it to the other I get $140$.
 Which of the following cannot possibly be one of my numbers?

 A: $20$